rbb-data/starter/README.md

 ### Analytics

-This App can track "pageviews" and e.g. map interactions.
+This App can track "page views" and e.g. map interactions.
 To enable this you need to replace everything in `{}` in the ANALYTICS variables in the `.env` file and set `ANALYTICS_ENABLED` to true.